pdjr-signalk/signalk-sensor-log/README.md

 # signalk-sensor-log

-Log time series sensor data.
+Log and chart sensor data using a round-robin database.

 __signalk-sensor-log__ logs sensor readings from the host Signal K Node server as time-series data in a round-robin database.
-Logged data can be collated as a _display group_  consisting of charts which depict the selected stored readings over a range of historic timescales.
+Logged data is collated as one or more _chart groups_  consisting of charts which depict selected stored readings over a range of historic timescales.

 Some examples of the type of data logging that can be undertaken are illustrated below.